SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 :::info
 **Coming Soon**
-We will have a playground soon to try out the different UI components adn see how the UI renders for each of them hands on.
+We will soon launch a playground to try out the different UI components and test how the UI renders for each of them.
 :::

 ### Validation